stefanhans/thoughts-about-contexting-talk/PITCHME.md

 ### 🙃 Switch your perspective 🙃

-You have defined what you want to represent as a binary hierarchy  <br> and what you want to do with it.
+You have defined what you want <br> to represent as a binary hierarchy  <br> and what you want to do with it.

 ---